This post has been updated.

 Good news: no matter where you live, you’re not going to pick up Angiostrongylus cantonensis by walking around barefoot or smooching someone who’s riddled with brain worms.
 It’s easy to get infected accidentally, but only if you don’t take some very simple precautions.

 Humans get infected by swallowing bits of animals that carry the parasite larvae—just like rats do!
-So don't eat undercooked, or raw snails or slugs.
-In fact, crazy idea here, maybe skip the escargot entirely if you're in an area with recently reported infections.
-And keep an eye on any babies or toddlers you've got running around—apparently kids like to eat slugs sometimes.
+So don’t eat undercooked or raw snails, slugs, land crabs, shrimp, or frogs.
+In fact, crazy idea here, maybe skip the escargot entirely if you’re in an area with recently reported infections.
+And keep an eye on any babies or toddlers you’ve got running around—apparently kids like to eat slugs sometimes.
+Apparently, one of the newly-reported patients got sick after eating a slug on a dare.
+Do not eat a slug on a dare.

-Of course, not everyone who's gotten sick has wittingly swallowed a snail.
-Even a teeny tiny bit of slug stuck to raw produce can actually make you sick, so washing fresh food properly is crucial.
+Of course, not everyone who’s gotten sick has wittingly swallowed a whole and wriggling animal.
+The other two patients described in this recent report recalled eating fresh, homemade salads while on vacation (yum) and reported enjoying native fruits plucked straight from the land (double yum).
+Unfortunately, even a teeny tiny bit of slug stuck to raw produce can make you sick, so washing fresh food properly is crucial.
 In fact, the CDC recommends avoiding raw produce entirely if you can help it.
-But, like, it's Hawaii?
+But, like, it’s Hawaii?
 You want to eat that sweet, sweet produce.
 Just make sure to wash each leaf of leafy veggies individually, and take care even with produce that might seem safe, like pineapple; you could definitely pick up a bit of slug from the outside in the process of cutting up the sweet berry flesh inside, so rinse before you cut.
 You should even wash bananas before you peel them.
 Really!

 And this should go without saying, but wash your hands, too—after spending time outside, and before cooking.
 You don’t want to accidentally ingest tiny snail bits because you didn’t clean up after a hike.